ADAM

 Step 5:

 At the point that the application is accepted or rejected, ADAM can send out an optional email to notify parents thereof.
-This email would include further information such as the need to pay a deposit, submit forms and so on.
+This email would include further information such as the need to pay a deposit, perhaps.

 Step 6: